-Grizzly bear employ a variety of sounds to communicate.
+Grizzly bear employs a variety of sounds to communicate.
 The meaning of bear sounds is very context specific.
 For instance, a female can communicate with her cubs through grunts, growls, moans or huffs, but these sounds can mean something very different in other situations.
 Grizzly bear sounds can be non-voiced like snorts, huffs, grunts or teeth clacking or they can be actual vocalizations.
 Non-voice sounds are employed far more often than vocalizations.

 Non-voiced sounds are varied, but have overlapping meanings and purposes:

 Grunt – A grunt is may be used as a signal of friendliness or command order from a female to her cubs.

 Teeth clacking – When a grizzly bear feels threatened by an unwelcome presence (usually another grizzly bear or a human) it will clack its teeth to signal “you’re scaring me, wander off!”

 Huffing – A grizzly may huff when agitated, fearful or aggressive.
 Huffing is also used as an expression of relief after a bear manages to escape from a scary situation – “Whew, that was scary.”

 Popping jaws – This is also done when a grizzly engages in fearful, aggressive or agitated behavior.
 A female may also alert its cubs through a popping sound.

 Snorting – Used by agitated, fearful or aggressive grizzlies.

 Blowing air through nostrils – Same as above.